-[below are links to of my hard to reach papers; each have an option to download a copy]
+[below are links to my hard to reach papers; each has an option to download a copy]

 [For a PDF copy click Remarks on Computational Psychometrics - Models, Methods, Test Validity, & Consequences or right-click and save a copy of the PDF]

 Zumbo, B. D. (2009).
 Validity as Contextualized and Pragmatic Explanation, and Its Implications for Validation Practice.
 In Robert W. Lissitz (Ed.)
 The Concept of Validity: Revisions, New Directions and Applications, (pp. 65-82).
 IAP – Information Age Publishing, Inc.: Charlotte, NC.